ocaml-gospel/gospel/docs/docs/language/function-contracts.md

 ```

 In this contract, the ghost parameter `i` is used in both the pre- and
-postcondition.
+post-conditions.
 By introducing it as a ghost value, we avoid using quantifiers to
 state the existence of `i`.

 :::note